 Protect and support the area with a shin splint sleeve or compression support.
 This will help keep the muscles warm and supple as well as providing support to the inflamed tissues.

-A doctor may prescribe anti inflammatory medication such as Ibuprofen in the early or acute stage (do not take if you have asthma) and orthotic insoles to correct biomechanical problems of the foot may be prescribed.
-A full rehabilitation program with exercises, particularly stretching for the calf muscles is important with a very gradually return to full fitness.
-Finding a shin splints cure involves combining a number of different treatment techniques together.
+A doctor may prescribe anti-inflammatory medication such as Ibuprofen in the early or acute stage (do not take if you have asthma) and orthotic insoles to correct biomechanical problems of the foot may be prescribed.
+A full rehabilitation program with exercises, particularly stretching for the calf muscles, is important with a very gradually return to full fitness.
+Finding a shin splint cure involves combining a number of different treatment techniques together.

 Sports massage can be used to reduce tension in the muscles of the lower leg which may be causing traction on the bone.
-Removing any tight lumps, bumps and knots as well as encouraging blood flow may aid the healing process.
-However, it is important to avoid the bone as massage for shin pain done incorrectly may increase inflammation and pain.
-Read more detail on treatment & rehabilitation.
+Removing any tight lumps, bumps, and knots as well as encouraging blood flow may aid the healing process.
+However, it is critical to avoid the bone as massage for shin pain done incorrectly may increase inflammation and pain.
+Read more details on treatment & rehabilitation.

-Exercises to stretch the muscles of the lower leg are important, in particular calf stretching exercises will stretch the tibialis posterior muscle which is often associated with shin pain.
+Exercises to stretch the muscles of the lower leg are essential, in particular, calf stretching exercises will stretch the tibialis posterior muscle, which is often associated with shin pain.
 Calf stretching exercises should be done both with the knee straight and bent.
-Strengthening exercises may also be required although being an overuse injury it is rest and stretching which should be the priority.
+Strengthening exercises may also be required, although being an overuse injury, it is rest and stretching which should be the priority.
 A gradual return to full fitness is important.
-Calf raises and toe raise exercises can help get the muscles of the lower leg working again.
+Calf raises, and toe raise exercises can help get the muscles of the lower leg working again.
 Read more on exercises for shin splints.